AleksanderBobinski/workspace-bookmark/README.md

 to have two or more directories of the same name but different paths to be bookmarked and will always jump the correct directory inside the currently used workspace regardless of where inside the workspace the caller is.

+### Multiple repo workspaces in one actual workspace

 In pathological cases there can be multiple .repo directories in a workspace.
 For such situations you can override the default behavior and instead of